Adrian925492/RPi4/configuration/info.md

 4. Put the sd card into rpi and start.
 Observe output on srial console.

 ### Part 3.2 Burn via usb sd card reader

+Burning image via UDB card reader is much simpler.

+1. Put the USB card reader into PC

+2. Set "Devices" menu of the running VMachine, set USB card reader.
+It will be automatically mounted in a guest OS in `/media/ap/boot` for boot partiton and `/media/ap/root` for toor partition.

+3. You can store the files directly on the partitions.
+It can be also easily mounted in the container.

 ## Part 4.
 Kernel configuration